dokku/dokku/docs/deployment/zero-downtime-deploys.md

 > as the Django framework - checks for specific hostnames or header values, these
 > checks will fail.
 To avoid this:
 >
-> - Remove such checks from your code: Modify your application to remove the hostname check completely
+> - Remove such checks from your code: Modify your application to remove the hostname check completely.
-> - Allow checks from all hostnames: Modify your application to accept a dynamically provided hostname
+> - Allow checks from all hostnames: Modify your application to accept a dynamically provided hostname.
-> - Specify the domain within the check: See below for further documentation
+> - Specify the domain within the check: See below for further documentation.

-## Configuring Check Settings using the `config` plugin
+## Configuring check settings using the `config` plugin

 There are certain settings that can be configured via environment variables:

 - `DOKKU_DEFAULT_CHECKS_WAIT`: (default: `10`) If no user-defined checks are specified - or if the process being checked is not a `web` process - this is the period of time Dokku will wait before checking that a container is still running.
 - `DOKKU_DOCKER_STOP_TIMEOUT`: (default: `10`) Configurable grace period given to the `docker stop` command.
 If a container has not stopped by this time, a `kill -9` signal or equivalent is sent in order to force-terminate the container.
-Both the `ps:stop` and `apps:destroy` commands _also_ respect this value.
-If not specified, the docker defaults for the [docker stop command](https://docs.docker.com/engine/reference/commandline/stop/) will be used.
+Both the `ps:stop` and `apps:destroy` commands *also* respect this value.
+If not specified, the Docker defaults for the [`docker stop` command](https://docs.docker.com/engine/reference/commandline/stop/) will be used.
 - `DOKKU_WAIT_TO_RETIRE`: (default: `60`) After a successful deploy, the grace period given to old containers before they are stopped/terminated.
-This is useful for ensuring completion of long-running http connections.
+This is useful for ensuring completion of long-running HTTP connections.

 The following settings may also be specified in the `CHECKS` file, though are available as environment variables in order to ease application reuse.